tradergu/tradergu.github.io/_posts/2025-08-31-portfolio-update-august-2025.md

 ![Position allocation](/assets/img/2025/august/main-trading-account-risk.png)
 *Risk per Trade*

-> ⚠️ The total risk on portfolio drawdown meaning the maximum portfolio drawdown if all trades are invalidated and exited at their defined stoploss.
+> ⚠️ The total portfolio drawdown represents the maximum loss if all trades are invalidated and exited at their defined stop-loss levels.
 {: .prompt-warning }

 ---